grafana/grafana-plugin-sdk-go/data/contract_docs/timeseries.md

 Notes:

 * Go example [here](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/data#example-Frame-TSDBTimeSeriesDifferentTimeIndices).
-* The many format is the only format that can be converted to from the other formats without data manipulation.
+* The multi format is the only format that can be converted to from the other formats without data manipulation.
 Therefore it is a type that can contain the series information of all the other types.

 ## Time Series Long Format (TimeSeriesLong) [SQL-Like]